DanielBalsam/surv_ai/README.md

 This project depends on `poetry` for package management.

-Once you have Python 3.11, and Poetry, uou can set up the project locally by cloning and then running:
+Once you have Python 3.11, and Poetry, you can set up the project locally by cloning and then running:

 ```
 poetry install